wodo-platform/wodo-nodejs-persistence/README.md

 ```bash
 npm run db:migrate
 ```
 The command invokes the line defined in package.json file.
-If you are doing an updatem you need
+If you are doing an update you need to change --name param value, init is not good anymore.

 ```bash
 "db:migrate": "dotenv -e ../.env -- npx prisma migrate dev --name init"